Mushymon/Basic-Calculator/README.md

 # Basic-Calculator
 A basic calculator that has a simple user interface.

-The basic calculator is compatible with Python 2.7 and 3.6.
+This basic calculator requires either Python 2.7 or 3.6, but is compatible with both.

 How to use: Just run the calculator.py file and that should generate a GUI.